|

 slats, but a few are missing.

-that Nu-Chrome did and they did a great job with the plating and
+They did a great job with the plating and

 polishing.